 WordPress has a steep learning curve so an amateur might not be able to explore or exploit its options to the optimum level.
 WordPress is compatible with third-party plug-ins too.
 You are welcome to add as many necessary plug-ins as possible after you purchase them, but you need to have enough slots in the WordPress plan to accommodate them.

 Every plugin has to be configured once when it is added and you can do that only from WP-Admin.
-WP-Admin is the WordPress interface which is quite user-friendly.
+WP-Admin is a WordPress interface that is quite user-friendly.

 Some of the excellent features offered by WordPress are blogging, e-commerce, form builder, iOS and Android Apps, retina ready, newsletter, podcasts, audio player and membership system.